 Nisar Ahmad Darzi, chief conservator of forests, Kashmir, of the Jammu and Kashmir Forest Department, says the state is losing a valuable resource, but no one has calculated the monetary loss because the smuggling takes place in secret.
 He calls the smuggling “theft.”

-Hundreds of medicinal plants, yielding high-quality ingredients used in medicines, aromatherapy and cosmetics, are present in Kashmir, he says.
+Hundreds of medicinal plants, yielding high-quality ingredients used in medicines, aromatherapy and cosmetics, are present in Indian-administered Kashmir, he says.
 Many of those plants are endangered, but exact numbers aren’t known because there hasn’t been much research on them, he says.

 When plant collectors extract the whole plant with its roots, the plant doesn’t regenerate and eventually becomes extinct, Khuroo says.

 “If the plants continue to be overexploited, a time will come when we will only read about them in books,” he says.

 The smuggling has also created problems for local healers, who can’t find the plants for their medicinal potions and balms made from local herbs.

 Gaffar Sheikh, who has been working as a local healer for nearly 35 years in the Tangmarg area, says his work has suffered because of the smuggling business.

 “Now I don’t get these plants, which I used to get easily before,” he says.